chef-boneyard/chef-fundamentals/slides/multiple-nodes-and-search/01_slide.md

 [Default Bootstrap Template](https://github.com/opscode/chef/raw/master/chef/lib/chef/knife/bootstrap/chef-full.erb)
 (chef-full, as of Chef 0.10.10+) will install the Chef Full Stack package that we have been using.
 Other bootstrap templates are available.

+.notes Chef 0.10.10 may not be released yet, which means we can retrieve the raw file directly from the internets and run it as root.

 # Knife Bootstrap Customization